ecodynlab/GALUP/Modules/Module 2.md

 ## Module 2 - Remote Sensing Applications using Google Earth Engine (GEE)

+What will you learn from this module?

+• Introduction to the Google Earth Engine interface with remote sensing applications

+•

 ### 2.1 Setting up GEE (This may take a few days)
 First, you must request to set up an account with Google Earth Engine (GEE):
 * Start [here](https://earthengine.google.com/)